C-Gelston/C-Gelston/README.md

 - 👋 Hi, I’m @C-Gelston
 - 👀 My current obsession...
 Hogwarts Legacy
-- 🌱 I’m currently learning ... scientific computing with python
+- 🌱 I’m currently learning ...
+Scientific Computing with Python
-- ⚡ Fun fact: ... currently cross-stitching the Legend of Zelda: Breath of the Wild tapestry
+- ⚡ Fun fact: ...
+I'm currently cross-stitching the Legend of Zelda: Breath of the Wild tapestry

 <!---
 C-Gelston/C-Gelston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.